 - Performance ratings are adjusted for risk.

-- Forces newsletter editors to provide exact instructions to subscribers, tabulate their returns and be responsible for their performance.
+- Forces newsletter editors to provide exact instructions to subscribers, tabulate their returns and be responsible for their published performance results.

-- Only includes returns of investments labeled as a buy and not hold which can skew actual results.
+- Only includes returns of investments labeled as a buy for new subscribers and not hold which can skew actual results.

-- Has to infer investment returns for newsletters which don’t provide specific buy/sell recommendations and investment portfolios.
+- Has to infer investment returns for newsletters that don’t provide specific buy/sell recommendations and investment portfolios.

-Hulbert’s Financial Digest carries one of our highest recommended buy ratings due to its unbiased reporting and forcing newsletter editors to provided specific buy and sell recommendations.
+Hulbert’s Financial Digest carries our highest recommendation due to its unbiased reporting and forcing newsletter editors to provided specific buy and sell recommendations.